 While I love my green smoothies and drink two of them every single day, I love to eat too!

-Which brings me to another common question I get asked: What do I eat when I’m NOT drinking a green smoothie?
+Which brings me to another question I am frequently asked: What do I eat when I am NOT drinking a green smoothie?

 Well, the way I eat can be summed up this way…